With summer temperatures rising, you, like many Canadians across the country may be feeling overwhelmed with skyrocketing cooling bills.

 1) Size of your home – larger homes require a larger air conditioning unit which in turn draws more electricity to power it.

-3) How low the thermostat temperature is set – the lower the temperature setting the more electricity required to run your unit.
+3) How low the thermostat temperature is set – the lower the temperature setting the more electricity required to run your unit to maintain that temperature.

 4) How well insulated the home is – well insulated homes help to retain the cool air that is circulated by your air conditioner, and keep warm air out.
 It goes without saying that you should make sure to keep all windows and doors closed as well!